hydroper/fortoresseXY/todo/http-server.md

     1. Else return failure response.
 4. Require e-mail verification until 5 minutes, otherwise the account is deleted from the database.

+## E-mail verification

+During e-mail verification:

+* If the e-mail is the initial e-mail, allow to delete the account (in case of unwanted account creation).
+* If the e-mail is for an e-mail change, the e-mail only updates in the database after e-mail verification succeeds.

 ## Private socket APIs

 The socket server side has exclusive APIs at the HTTP server side.